Federal Return of Title IV Aid (R2T4) and Withdraws

 In these instances, all grant, loan, and scholarship assistance that was credited to your WVNCC Student account for the semester will be adjusted and returned to the U.S. Department of Education, and the resulting balance due WVNCC must be repaid.

 If you do not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
+Any Title IV grant funds a student is due as part of a post-withdrawal disbursement will be disbursed within 45 days of the date the school determined the student withdrew.
 If your post-withdrawal disbursement includes loan funds, we must receive your permission before it can be disbursed.
+The school will offer any accepted post-withdraw disbursement of loan funds within 30 days of the date the school determined the student withdrew.
+The school will notify the student of thier eligibility for a post-withdrawal disbursement of loan funds, and the student will have 14 days to respond with thier acceptance or denial of the loan funds.
 You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
 We will automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and books and supplies charges.

 There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first-time, first year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.